 The overall philosophy of the course is that in theoretical ecology and indeed in much of theoretical biology, there is no clear dividing line between biological problems and mathematical problems.
 Accordingly, the course covers both conceptual issues and methodological issues.
 The overall goal is to understand how a given set of assumptions leads to a particular model, and what each model predicts.
 Examples are drawn from basic models in ecology.

 Evolution is regularly investigated in free-living organisms, but some of its most fascinating and important examples occur in the interface between free-living and non-free-living states.
-In this course, we will use evolutionary and ecological principles to study the dynamics of viruses, unicellular organisms, and cells in multi-cellular organisms relevant to human medicine.
-The emphasis will be on the evolution of pathogens, the evolution of cells of the immune system in response to pathogen invasion, the basis of autoimmune disorders, and the population genetics of cancerous cells in light of recent cancer genomic studies.
-This will be a mixed lecture and seminar-style course with substantial reading, presentation, and discussion by students.
-Co-taught with Chung-I Wu, 2015-present, BIOS 23365/ECEV 33365,
+In this course, we use evolutionary and ecological principles to study the dynamics of clonal populations in multi-cellular organisms relevant to human medicine.
+The emphasis is on the evolution of pathogens, the evolution of cells of the immune system in response to pathogen invasion, and the population genetics of cancerous cells in light of recent cancer genomic studies.
+This is a mixed lecture and seminar-style course with substantial reading, presentation, and discussion by students.